-If this data is correct, it would seem that Mirage IIIEA’s of Grupo 8 were indeed withdrawn following the 1st of May but not to protect Buenos Aries, instead, to provide general air defence for the south of Argentina for a variety of reasons, including, yes, a possible Vulcan attack.
+If this data is correct, it would seem that Mirage IIIEA’s of Grupo 8 was indeed withdrawn following the 1st of May but not to protect Buenos Aries, instead, to provide general air defence for the south of Argentina for a variety of reasons, including, yes, a possible Vulcan attack.

-Did Black Buck 1 and 2 contribute to an increase in defensive counter air taskings for the Mirage IIIEA’s, yes, but contribute is the operative word and it seems not for the capital in any case.
+Did Black Buck 1 and 2 contribute to an increase in defensive counter-air taskings for the Mirage IIIEA’s, yes, but contribute is the operative word and it seems not for the capital in any case.
 Did this change materially impact operations over the Falkland Islands, you can make your own mind up, but I don’t think it had a huge impact one way or the other.

 The raids failed to put the runway out of action